savaslabs/savaslabs.github.io/_assets/styles/index.md

 ### Directory structure

+Our SCSS directory is based on the following hierarchy:

+- 00: Libraries
+- 01: Base styles (importing libraries, setting variables, CSS reset)
+- 02: Colors
+- 03: Typography
+- 04: Components
+- 05: Regions
+- 06: Pages

-Our SCSS directory structure is based on [SMACSS](https://smacss.com/).
-For the most part, you should be adding styles to the `scss/components` directory.
-Each component should live in its own file, with the name of the file matching the name of the component in the styleguide.
+Components are discrete site elements that can be dropped into any region or page.
+Each component should live in its own file, with the name of the file matching the name of the component in the style guide.
 For child components, name the file `_parent--child.scss`, e.g. `_buttons--submit.scss`.

+Regions are repeated areas that use several components, like the header and footer.

+The pages directory will hold layout styles on the page level.

 ### Adding components to the style guide